noklesta/SublimeQuickFileCreator/README.md

 # Quick File Creator plugin for Sublime Text 2

-Plugin to quickly create a file in a directory of your choosing.
+Plugin to quickly create a file or a subdirectory using ST2's fuzzy filtering feature.

-Normally, to create a file in ST2, you open a new tab and click "Save" or "Save As".
-Then you have to locate the directory where you want to save the file using the standard system dialog, which often starts in a directory completely unrelated to your project...
+Normally, in order to create a file or directory in ST2, you navigate to the directory in the side panel, right click on the directory and choose "New File" or "New Folder".
+Alternatively, you can create a new file by opening a new tab and clicking "Save" or "Save As".
+Then you have to locate the directory where you want to save the file using the standard system dialog (which may start in a directory completely unrelated to your project if you don't have any files already opened).

 This plugin, on the other hand, presents you with a quick panel showing all the directories in your project (determined by the (first) root directory in your side panel) and lets you select a directory from the list using the standard fuzzy filtering feature of ST2.
-If you are currently editing a file, the directory containing that file is located at the top of the list to make it even easier to save the new file in the same directory.
-When you have selected a directory, you are prompted to input the file name, and that's it!
+If you are currently editing a file, the directory containing that file is located at the top of the list to make it even easier to create the new file or subdirectory in the same directory.
+When you have selected a directory, you are prompted to input the file or subdirectory name, and that's it!

 ## Installation